 Keeping Kids and Animals Safe

 No matter how much you want to get rid of pests though, in no way do you ever want to endanger your kids or your pets.
-Be extremely care with anything that contains poison, and remember that kids are sneakier than you think when it comes to opening drawers and cabinets.
+Be extremely careful with anything that contains poison, and remember that kids are sneakier than you think when it comes to opening drawers and cabinets.
+For this reason, if you have young children, it may be worth avoiding trying your hand at DIY extermination methods and instead opting to contract with a professional company offering Ant Control (or control of whatever pest it is that is bothering you) to ensure they remain safe throughout the entire process.

 Talking To Your Neighbors